cnguyen-uk/An-Introduction-to-SQL/README.md

 FROM table_name;
 ```

 The `LIMIT` command is used to restrict the result set to a specified number of rows.
-For example, if we only wanted to see the first 10 rows of a table, then we could use the following statement.
+For example, if we only wanted to see the first 10 rows of a table, then we could use the following statement:

 ```SQL
 SELECT *